samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 Perhaps you thought a service registry was a webserver, maybe hooked up to a database, serving the data via a REST API?
-That wouldn't be strange, and there are many systems that do just that, but I'd suggest the approach of a single JSON/Jsonnet file has several advantages:
+That wouldn't be strange, and there are many systems that do just that, but I'd suggest the approach of building a registry out of a single JSON file (compiled from whatever templating language you choose, be it Jsonnet or otherwise) has several advantages:

 - JSON files are so universally compatible that you'll be able to use this anywhere